Why is My Air Filter Black?

 Black?
 That can’t be right, can it?

 A black air filter is a sign that something is amiss in your furnace, air conditioner, or home.
 If you do have a black air filter, check for any of these causes.
+Before you invest in furnace repairs or air conditioner repair, here are some causes you can investigate.

 1. Carbon Monoxide